-• To work with owners to improve their understanding of the regulatory framework under the Act and regulations and potential implications under the Assessment Act and Local Government Act.

-6.2 Local government

-- To meet periodically with local governments where there are significant amounts of private forest land to inform them of the regulatory protections in place for lands within the private managed forest land classification. - To periodically secure a booth at UBCM AGM to promote the mandate and operations of the Council
+- To work with owners to improve their understanding of the regulatory framework under the Act and regulations and potential implications under the Assessment Act and Local Government Act. - 6.2 Local government To meet periodically with local governments where there are significant amounts of private forest land to inform them of the regulatory protections in place for lands within the private managed forest land classification. - To periodically secure a trade show booth at the AVICC and UBCM AGM to promote the mandate and operations of the Council